OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 ## How are Entity Assets translated to ECS Entities?

-Since the Truth is a editor concept and our main data model, your scene is stored in the Truth.
-When you start the simulation your Assets get translated to the ECS via the `asset_load()` function!
+Since the Truth is an editor concept and our main data model, your scene is stored in the Truth.
+When you start the simulation your Assets get translated to the ECS via the `asset_load()` function.
 In your `tm_component_i` you can provide this function if you want your component to translate to the ECS world.
-In there you have access to the Truth, afterwards not anymore!
-Besides you can provide some other callbacks for differnt stages of the translation process.
+In there you have access to the Truth, afterwards not anymore.
+Besides, you can provide some other callbacks for different stages of the translation process.

 ![](https://www.dropbox.com/s/ao6cs4fpyx9i078/truth_ecs%20%282%29.png?dl=1)

 >  **Important:** A Component representation in The Truth may **not** reflect the runtime ECS representation.
-This can be used to separate a Truth representation into smaller bits for gameplay programming sake but keep the simplicty for the Front End user.
+This can be used to separate a Truth representation into smaller bits for gameplay programming sake but keep the simplicity for the Front End user.

 *Example:*

 You have a `Movement Controller Component` that can be used via the UI to determine the Entities movement speed.
-The actual movement system interacts with a `Movement Component` which keeps track of the actual current speed and can be influenced by other systems while the Movement Controller is only there to keep the fixed `const` state and can only be influenced by a Skill Update system or something like this.
+The actual movement system interacts with a `Movement Component` which keeps track of the actual current speed and can be influenced by other systems while the Movement Controller is only there to keep the fixed `const` state, but it can be influenced by a Skill Update system or something like this.